Canop/broot/website/docs/conf_file.md

 This file's location follows the XDG convention, which depends on your system settings.
 This location in your case can be found on the help screen (use <kbd>?</kbd>).

-From this screen you can directly open the configuration file in your system's editor by typing `:os` (shorcut for `:open_stay`).
+From this screen you can directly open the configuration file in your system's editor by typing `:os` (shortcut for `:open_stay`).

 Currently, you can configure